aliabbasi-engr/n-queen-a-star/README.md

 - Bishop-Queen
 - Queen-Bishop

 By using this new proposed heuristic function, the memory and time efficiency of the program was improved significantly.
 In addition, there are some cases that the default function takes a long time to find the solution.
-Some of this almost-impossible test cases can be found in the "Test Cases" folder
+Some of this almost-impossible test cases can be found in the "Test Cases" folder.

 The figure below compares the efficiency of the proposed function with the traditional one.
+MATLAB is used to run the application with 100 test cases and plot the number of steps needed to find the solution, elapsed time, and the number of expanded node.

 ![Heuristic Comparison](heuristic-comparison.jpg)